zlogic/mendix-docs/content/en/docs/refguide/general/mx-command-line-tool/analyze-mpr.md

 The `mx analyze-mpr` command enables you to show information about the MPR file in the form of plaintext.

 {{% alert color="info" %}}

-This command is available from Studio Pro 10.17.0 and above.
+This command is available in `mx.exe` from Studio Pro 10.17.0 and above.
+However, it can also be used to analyze MPR files created in older versions starting from Studio Pro 9.24.
 {{% /alert %}}

-{{% alert color="info" %}}
-This tool shipped with Mendix 10 can also be used to analyze MPR files created in Mendix 9.24 LTS.
-{{% /alert %}}

 {{% alert color="warning" %}}
-The exact output of this tool may change.
-You cannot rely on this format staying consistent over time.
+We do not recommend building custom tooling on top of this outpur, as the output and the format may change over time.
 {{% /alert %}}

 ## Usage